 Vitamin D and Min-Tran and maybe a few more supplements 🙂

 I am actually terrible at remembering to take supplements daily, except when I travel, for whatever reason I rely on them and find that I adapt much better to the added stress of travel when I bring them along.
 My supplement arsenal for this trip?
-Vitamin D, Min-Tran (more magnesium to help my body better handle some flying anxiety that has creeped up in my old age), probiotics (extra digestive support), Cod Liver Oil (for a good dose of Omega 3), and finally an herbal vitality supplement for increased energy and va-va-va voom!
+Vitamin D, Min-Tran (more magnesium to help my body handle flying anxiety), probiotics (I travel with this probiotic, it's shelf stable so doesn't need to be refrigerated), Cod Liver Oil (for a good dose of Omega 3), and finally an herbal vitality supplement for increased energy and va-va-va voom!

 So what's missing?